sawanrepo/movie-recommender/README.md

 - **Render** (for deployment)

 ## How It Works
-1. The system loads a dataset containing 4,800 movies.
+1. The system loads a dataset containing 4,800 English + 3400 Hindi movies.
 2. When a user selects a movie from the dropdown, the system calculates similarity scores using precomputed models.
 3. The top 10 similar movies are recommended to the user.